-In fiscal year 2023, OGE operated INTEGRITY, maintained and updated key financial disclosure forms, and provided key financial disclosure resources.
+In fiscal year 2024, OGE securely operated INTEGRITY at no cost to its more than 45,000 users across the executive branch, maintained and updated key financial disclosure forms, and provided key financial disclosure resources.
+INTEGRITY is a secure, web-based system that OGE provides as a quality shared service at no cost to agencies, saving government resources, increasing efficiency, and decreasing duplication and fragmentation across the executive branch.
 Highlights of OGE's work are described below.

-Operated INTEGRITY, the executive branch e-filing system for more than 90% of public financial disclosure filers successfully completed an independent security review.
+Securely operated INTEGRITY, the executive branch e-filing system, for more than 90% of public financial disclosure filers review of INTEGRITY, which found the system to be secure .
 In addition, OGE continued to convene quarterly INTEGRITY Advisory Council meetings to provide a forum for agencies to discuss and prioritize upgrades to the system.
-As a result of this process, OGE made 37 enhancements, including 6 that were recommendations of the INTEGRITY Advisory Council.
-For example, OGE made adjustments to agencies' ability to bulk download filings in order to assist them in better responding to large information requests from the public.
+As a result of this process, OGE made 181 enhancements, including seven that were recommendations of the INTEGRITY Advisory Council.
+For example, OGE made adjustments to the compare functionality, allowing reviewers to see changes between the previous report and the current report more easily.

-OGE worked to ensure that INTEGRITY continued to reliably and securely operate for the high volume of nominees using the system during the post-election period and the thousands of current filers and reviewers who rely on the web-based system every year, at no cost.
-As with every year, OGE also underwent and
+OGE worked to ensure that INTEGRITY continued to reliably and securely operate for the high volume of PAS nominees using the system and the thousands of current filers and reviewers who rely on the web-based system every year, at no cost.
+As with every year, OGE also successfully completed an independent security